Jiayi666/Jiayi666.github.io/_posts/2019-01-10-lpr-code-base.md

 &nbsp;&nbsp;&nbsp;&nbsp;In `roscd umass_model/Readme`, a combination of `endpoint position controller` and `bimanual grasp controller` are used.
 According to the code, what it did is just *reach both hand to certain pose and* **squeeze** towards the centroid of two hands.

-&nbsp;&nbsp;&nbsp;&nbsp;In the package `ubot_grasp` there is a `composer.py` which should be the work left by Robert Platt which included moment residule, but I haven't figure out how to run it.
+&nbsp;&nbsp;&nbsp;&nbsp;In the package `ubot_grasp` there is a `composer.py` which should be the work left by Robert Platt which included moment residule.
+In `composer.py` the idea is to take a `object centroid` as input, move hand to pre-grasp pose and *squeeze* towards the center of two hand (tare/zero the force sensor), check the control error (moment residual) and **delta**, then use `delta` to calculate new goal.
+I haven't figure out what `delta` is.